petecarapetyan/webappwriter/docs/index.md

 ## Hey!
 Check out your _tech-envy_!

-Check out the [Tech-Envy article](/explore/techEnvy/) for a little insight on why a lot of the Wordpress+ market might go gaga over some of what you see here!
+Check out the [Tech-Envy article](/explore/techEnvy/) for a little insight on why a lot of the Wordpress+ market might _eventually_ go gaga over some of what you see here!